cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 The basis of this ontology revolves around the `fibo-fnd-pas-pas:ServiceAgreement` concept.
 The agreement specifies the requirements and terms of the service requested by clients.
 This section has been split into three figures to improve readability and understanding of the concepts - namely, (1) service agreement duration and parties, (2) payment obligations and (3) service commitment.

+The service agreement will first define the duration, parties involved, requested service and location.
+The representation of the service location enables the association of facility to a specific building with their own geolocation as well as the contact person in charge at the location for the required service (See [OntoProfile](https://www.theworldavatar.com/kg/ontoprofile/)).

 Figure 1: TBox representation for a Service Agreement following the FIBO ontology

 ```mermaid